samus-io/tablab-steps/steps/NCKDutJRfHk8npC2kg14CVaLVDmbbgnQUpQ/en/README.md

 ## Compliant code in Java Jakarta while keeping the original file name

 * The following code snippet demonstrates how to handle file uploads in Java Jakarta storing files in a specific folder while preserving the original file name sent by the user.
-It applies a custom file name length limit, restricts characters and reserved names, treats file names as case-insensitive, prevents hidden files or those ending with a period or space, and ensures no file name collisions:
+It applies a custom file name length limit, restricts characters and reserved names, treats file names as case-insensitive, prevents hidden files or those ending with a period, and ensures no file name collisions:

   <details>
     <summary>Dependencies</summary>